The best things to do and see in the Aspe Valley

 Hiking in the Aspe Valley

-• The Ansabère huts: From Lescun, a 10 km loop, on a passable and fairly easy to walk path, leads you to traditional huts, typical of the Pyrenean heritage.
+• The Ansabère huts: From Lescun, a 10 km loop, on a passable and fairly easy path to walk, leads you to traditional huts, typical of the Pyrenean heritage.

 Climbing mountain passes

-The mountain passes of the Aspe Valley have the particularity of being very close to Spain.
-Sometimes you can even take the opportunity to cross the border!
-The passes of Somport and Hourataté are particularly famous.
-The main passes in the Aspe Valley are:
+The mountain passes of the Aspe Valley have the unique characteristic of being very close to Spain.
+You can even sometimes take advantage of this to cross the border!
+The Somport and Hourataté passes are particularly renowned.
+The main passes of the Aspe Valley are:

-• The Col du Somport: This mountain pass, straddling Spain and France, culminates at 1632 meters above sea level.
-The length of the road from Accous is 28 km and takes you to the ski resort.
-If you decide to get on your bike between May and September, you will probably see snow there.
-The climbs are of variable intensity and balance out as the ride progresses.
+• The Somport Pass: This mountain pass, straddling Spain and France, reaches an altitude of 1,632 meters.
+The road from Accous is 28 km long and leads to the ski resort.
+If you decide to cycle between May and September, you'll likely encounter snow.
+The climbs vary in intensity and become more balanced as you progress through the ride.

-• The Col de l'Abérouat: From Lescun, this is a long road of 17 km!
-Its steep slopes, with strong drops make it a difficult route.
-Make the most of every break… You'll need it to get to the end!
+• The Col de l'Abérouat: Starting from Lescun, this is a long 17 km road!
+Its steep slopes and significant elevation changes make it a challenging route.
+Make the most of every break… You'll need them to reach the end!

-The best mountain passes in Béarn by bike.
-They will not resist your pedal strokes!
+The best mountain passes in Béarn for cycling.
+They won't withstand your pedaling!

-The Gave d'Aspe is a very famous fishing spot.
-But you can also go canoeing with the family.
+The Gave d'Aspe is a renowned fishing spot.
+But you can also enjoy canoeing there with your family.
 The Aspe Valley is very natural and wild.
-It is a feast for the eyes to admire it over the water.
-Some portions are also suitable for rafting.
-You will find courses for beginners and some are more sporty.
+It's a feast for the eyes to admire it from the water.
+Some sections are also ideal for rafting.
+You'll find routes for beginners and others that are more challenging.

-Canyoning is a sport that is still little known but which is becoming more democratic.
-Because if it requires a good physical condition, it does not require a big training.
-Some routes look like nature walks, which combine descent on a natural toboggan, walking, swimming...
-Others require you to have climbing knowledge or at least know how to abseil...
-In any case, it's is a white water sport very popular with families.
+Canyoning is a sport that's still relatively unknown but is becoming increasingly popular.
+While it requires a good level of fitness, it doesn't demand extensive training.
+Some routes resemble nature walks, combining natural water slides, hiking, and swimming.
+Others require climbing skills or at least the ability to rappel.
+In any case, it's a whitewater sport that's very popular with families.

 Family visits in the Aspe Valley

-Read our report on Le Parc'Ours de Borce.
+Read our report on the Borce Bear Park.

-The Notre Dame de la Pierre Ecomuseum is a historic monument, which houses a fine collection of old and traditional objects.
-Whether you like arts and crafts, archeology and history, or the nature and environment of the Aspe Valley, you will find all the answers to your questions there!
+The Notre Dame de la Pierre Ecomuseum is a historical monument housing a beautiful collection of ancient and traditional objects.
+Whether you love art and crafts, archaeology and history, or the nature and environment of the Aspe Valley, you'll find all the answers to your questions there!

-We hope that this walk in the Aspe Valley has charmed you and made you want to discover it during your next vacation in Béarn.
+We hope that this walk in the Aspe Valley has charmed you and made you want to discover it during your next holiday in Béarn.

 Back to "Weekend & Holidays"